Online Learning for Hearing Impaired K-12 Students

 Learn more about how eAchieve accommodates hearing impaired students

 If you’re a parent of a student with a hearing impairment, you probably have a lot of detailed questions about how eAchieve works with special needs students.
 We welcome your questions!
-You can contact us online, or call us at 262-970-1038.
+You can contact us online, or call.
 To help parents and prospective students get a feel for our school, we host Open House events throughout the year, as well as virtual open house events.

 Whether you’re looking to start your child at the beginning of the school year or considering a mid-semester transfer, we’ll be glad to help you get started.
 Like any other public school, eAchieve Academy is tuition-free for all Wisconsin students, and you can apply for our online program in 2 easy steps.
 Your student will even be eligible for a free laptop and a monthly stipend for internet access.